gitforwork2/gitforwork.github.io/_drafts/visa/2017-02-06-H1b-proposed-bills.md

 - Introduce a minimum salary requirement for L1 visa employees
 - Redefine the critieria for issuing a L1 visa to allow only truly key employees

-#### High-Skilled Integrity and Fairness Act of 2017 - California Congressman Zoe Lofgren
+#### High-Skilled Integrity and Fairness Act of 2017 - Zoe Lofgren - California
 - 20% visas for startups with less than 50 employees
 - Minimum pay to $130K for dependent employees